Amused to Death: HAL samples

 Waters stated in a Rockline interview on February 8, 1993, that he had wanted to use dialogue samples from 2001: A Space Odyssey on the album, specifically HAL 9000's 'dying' monologue.
 Stanley Kubrick, the film's director, turned him down on the basis that it would open the door to many other people using the sound sample.
 Others think that Kubrick refused because Pink Floyd had not allowed him to use music from Atom Heart Mother in his film A Clockwork Orange.
 Waters did use the samples of HAL describing his mind being taken away when performing live – specifically at the beginning of "Perfect Sense, Part I" during his In the Flesh tour, after Kubrick's death, and it was finally incorporated into the Amused to Death album for the 2015 remaster / remix release.

 Title

 The album's title was inspired by Neil Postman's book Amusing Ourselves to Death.
 In Postman's later book The End of Education, he remarks on the album:

 Packaging

 The album's original artwork features a chimpanzee watching television in reference to Kubrick's film 2001: A Space Odyssey.
-The image on the TV is a gigantic eyeball staring at the viewer.
+The image on the television is a gigantic eyeball staring at the viewer.
 According to Waters, the ape was "a symbol for anyone who's been sitting with his mouth open in front of the network and cable news for the last 10 years."